XpressAI/xai-gpt-agent-toolkit/README.md

 - Support for both OpenAI and LLAMA models
 - Open-source and community-driven

+## Ideas

+Here are some ideas that you could try relatively easily with Xircuits.

+1. Make a critic agent that updates the objective to be more effective.
+2. Have the agents produce a status report on Slack and update the objective based on your reply.
+3. Upload a large image dataset on Vecto with image descriptions giving your agent sight.
+4. Connect to Whisper and have a daily standup meeting with the agent.
+5. Make 2 BabyAGIs and have 1 critic decide which action to actually perform.

 ## Getting Started

 These instructions will help you set up the GPT Agent Toolkit on your local machine.

 This is a component library so you don't need to clone this directly.
 Instead install